Exposing a fibre-based dual-readout calorimeter to a positron beam: Experimental setup and detector simulation

 \item Two scintillation counters ($\mathrm{T_1}$ and $\mathrm{T_2}$ in the following), each 2.5~mm thick, with an area of overlap of about $4 \times 4\ \mathrm{cm^2}$ were used in coincidence ($\mathrm{T_1} \land \mathrm{T_2}$).
 A third scintillator counter ($\mathrm{T_3}$), placed downstream the beam, had a 10 mm radius hole.
 Its purpose was to veto particles travelling far from the beam axis.
 The particle trigger signal was defined to be $\left(\mathrm{T_1} \land \mathrm{T_2}\right) \land \bar{T}_3$ (physics trigger in the following).

-\item A pair of Delay Wire Chambers (DWC) was placed downstream the beam with respect to the trigger scintillators to be able to determine the location of the impact point of the beam particles at the calorimeter surface with a precision of a few mm, depending on the beam energy.
+\item A pair of Delay Wire Chambers (DWCs) were used to be able to determine the location of the impact point of the beam particles at the calorimeter surface with a precision of a few mm, depending on the beam energy.
+DWC1 and DWC2 were placed respectively upstream and downstream the beam with respect to the trigger scintillators.

-\item A preshower detector (PS in the following), consisting of 5~mm of lead and a scintillator slab read out with a photomultiplier was located at 285~cm from the face of the calorimeter.
+\item A preshower detector (PS in the following), consisting of 5~mm of lead and a scintillator slab read out with a photomultiplier, was located at 285~cm from the face of the calorimeter.
 Its purpose was to help with the identification of high-energy positrons, which would be the only particles in the beam with a significant radiation probability in the lead.
 The positioning of the calorimeter at such a distance from the PS was forced due to access limitations to the available test-beam area.

 \end{itemize}